jackworthen/travel-tracker/README.md

 ### Export Best Practices
 - **Filter before exporting** - Use search and toggles to export exactly what you need
-- **Choose the right delimiter** - Use Tab for data with commas, Semicolon for European compatibility
+- **Choose the right delimiter** - Use Pipe for data containing commas
 - **Set a consistent export directory** - Configure once in Settings for streamlined workflow
 - **Check file names** - Automatic timestamps prevent accidental overwrites

+### Analytics Dashboard Best Practices
+- **Select specific years** - Focus on particular years for detailed analysis
+- **Compare metrics** - Use different year selections to compare travel patterns
+- **Track trends** - Monitor changes in travel frequency and destinations over time
+- **Plan future travel** - Use future analytics to balance upcoming trips

 ---